 The best method of avoiding becoming a victim of these scams is to implement robust email security measures to block the initial phishing emails, ensure strong credentials are set for email accounts, and multi-factor authentication is implemented.
 The Nigerian gangs are prolific malware developers and use their malware to provide access to victims’ computers to steal credentials.
 It is essential for antimalware solutions to be deployed on all endpoints, and to have an email security solution with strong antimalware controls.

 TitanHQ’s SpamTitan suite of email security solutions provides protection against phishing and malware attacks that are used to obtain credentials to access email accounts.
 SpamTitan Plus has faster and more comprehensive detection of links in phishing emails than any of the current market-leading email security solutions and the entire suite of products has excellent protection against malware, thanks to dual antivirus engines and sandboxing.
+The SpamTitan next-gen email sandbox is powered by Bitdefender and allows in-depth analysis of email attachments.
+If email attachments pass the signature-based anti-malware checks, their behavior is analyzed in detail in the sandbox to determine if they have any malicious properties.
+This feature is vital as it allows zero-day malware threats and command-and-control callbacks to be detected.

 If you want to improve your defenses against phishing, malware, and BEC attacks, give the TitanHQ team a call today.